-According to the Duval County Preliminary Site Sensitivity Map, the subject property is located within an area of some high probability for the presence of archaeological resources.
-Projects that move forward through the Site Review process will be required to perform a Professional Archaeological Reconnaissance Survey and possibly a Phase 1 archaeological survey if in an area of high sensitivity.
+According to the Duval County Preliminary Site Sensitivity Map, the subject property is located within an area of high probability for the presence of archaeological resources.
+The Historic Preservation Section advises that Section 654.122 of the Code of Subdivision regulations be followed if archaeological resources are discovered during development.
+An Archaeological Reconnaissance Survey should be performed due to this area's high sensitivity.
 Section 654.122 of the Code of Subdivision Regulations should be followed if resources are discovered during development of the site.

-City of Jacksonville

-Planning and Development Department

-Land Use Amendment Report - February 7, 2014
+City of Jacksonville Planning and Development Department Land Use Amendment Report - February 7, 2014